agenium-scale/nsimd/doc/markdown/tutorials_basic_pack.md

 The result may be saved to memory as follows:
 @[INCLUDE_CODE:L100:L111](../src/pack.cpp)

-If the memory is not aligned, not recommented, you can use `nsimd::loadu`:
+If memory is not aligned which is not recommented, you can use `nsimd::loadu`:
 @[INCLUDE_CODE:L118:L129](../src/pack.cpp)

 Download full source code: